SampleEnvironment/SECoP/protocol/issues/068 transaction of multiple commands.rst

 Discussion
 ----------

+Markus raised the question of the use cases.
+Enno did not see the need.
+Klaus statet that, after having ``influences`` property, the issue needs to be re- thought.
+Markus pointed out that bundling of information is already possible and should be used in such cases.
+Enno figured out that data duplication could be avoided in many cases, as we have access to individual elements on structured data types already.

 Decision
 --------

+Agreement on this: new SECoP rule:

+- If multiple items need to be accessed simultaneously, put them into a structure data type.
+- If a write triggers side-effects, use the ``influences`` property to point this out.

 ..
 DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py
 .. _`SECoP Issue 64: reading multiple parameters simultaneously`: 064%20reading%20multiple%20parameters%20simultaneously.rst